danielsaidi/DocumentKit/README.md

 ## About DocumentKit

-DocumentKit adds more capabilities to `DocumentGroup`-based iOS apps.
+DocumentKit is a Swift SDK that adds more capabilities to `DocumentGroup`-based apps in SwiftUI.

-`DocumentGroup`-based apps are limited when it comes to customization.
-For instance, you can't add any custom items to the document browser toolbar, and since it has no view until you open a document, you can't present any initial onboarding screens or modals from it.
+`DocumentGroup`-based apps are in general quite limited when it comes to customization.
+For instance, you can't add custom items to the document browser toolbar.
+Also, since a `DocumentGroup` has no view until you open a document, you can't present any initial onboarding screens or modals from it.

-DocumentKit lets you do all these things, to let you create a better app experience for your document-based apps.
+DocumentKit lets you do all these things, to let you create a better user experience for your document-based apps.